| Walter

 married: George R. Sessions (by 1807) in Washington County, GA

-died: (1889) in Bradford, Union County, FL
+died: (January 1,1854) in Leon County, FL

 buried:

-census: On the 1820 census, she was in Washington County, GA; on the 1830 and 1840 census, in Jefferson County, FL; on the 1850 census, in Leon County, FL; on the 1860 census, in Madison County, GA
+census: On the 1820 census, she was (age 26-45) with her husband in Washington County, GA; on the 1830 census, she was (age 30-40) with her husband in Jefferson County, FL: on the 1840 census, she was (age 40-50) with her husband in Jefferson County, FL; on the 1850 census, she was (age 59) with her husband in Leon County, FL; on the 1860 census, their son Abner Mitchell Rutherford (AMR) was (age 37) in Madison County, FL

 |